-It’s not enough to know your buyer – if you want to influence your persona’s buying decision, you need to thoroughly understand the choices they make at every step in their journey.
+It’s not enough to know your buyer – if you want to influence your persona’s buying decision, you must thoroughly understand their choices at every step in their journey.

 Our discussion explores the need for buyer personas, developing them, and ultimately how to use them to drive business growth.